First-line Advanced/Metastatic Squamous NSCLC: HARMONi-6 based Treatment Selection

 Tumor & Disease Factors: PD‑L1 TPS Disease burden (bulky disease, liver mets, extensive nodal disease) Pace of disease (rapidly progressive?)
 Symptom burden Patient Factors: ECOG performance status Organ function & comorbidities Autoimmune disease history Prior immune‑related toxicity Patient goals & preferences

-• Contraindication to chemoimmunotherapy?
+• Contraindication to immunotherapy or combination therapy?

 Active autoimmune disease Prior severe ICI toxicity / irAE Uncontrolled comorbidities Organ transplant